-Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR
+Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR Co-requisite: ENGL 75 or ESOL 100; Students who previously earned credit for HUMS 102 cannot enroll in COMM 102

 Introduces students to the fundamentals of interpersonal communication.
 Examines such communication in the context of culture, ethnicity, gender, age, and race, as well as the impact of the increasing use of interactive technologies.
 Seeks to increase the skills and sensitivity necessary for successful human relationships in a diverse global, national, and local community.
 Students who completed HUMS 102 previously cannot also earn credit for COMM 102.